 This post includes a Sprive referral code.
 If you choose to use it, you get a bonus when you sign up to Sprive, and I also receive a commission.
 This hasn’t impacted my post, which covers both the pros and cons of the app, so that you can make an informed decision about whether to download it.
 This post is not sponsored by Sprive.

-Up until recently there wasn’t much out there that could help you to overpay your mortgage in an innovative way.
+Up until a couple of years ago there wasn’t much out there that could help you to overpay your mortgage in an innovative way.

 If you search for content related to overpaying your mortgage, most of the advice on how to do it is very simple: make an arrangement with your bank that you will pay extra towards the capital, and make sure that you don’t go over your overpayment limit for the year.

 For someone who looks for inspiration to make habits a bit more attractive, there’s not much technology out there that helps with this.
 Some banks don’t even let you see your mortgage balance go down on their app.
 So much so, that people swoon when they see the Money Saving Expert’s overpayment calculator, or they envy people with a Santander mortgage, purely because of the app.

 Sprive seem to be adding something new to the mix, in that they apply the type of auto-save technology that you see with savings and investing apps, like Chip, but they cater to people who have a mortgage overpayment goal.

 Sprive connects to a bank account of your choosing and uses AI technology to figure out how much “spare money” you have each month to use as a mortgage overpayment.
 It then deducts that amount and holds it in your Sprive account.
 You can then review the amount and choose how much to pay to your lender, or to withdraw back into your account.

 Spruce will connect to a number of the larger banks (for current accounts) and lenders (for mortgages).
 The banks are currently: